-- So far, trade data is the best "hard" data indicator, showing that businesses and consumers are pulling forward purchases to avoid tariffs.
-Higher imports, driven by industrial inputs and consumer goods, are a mathematical drag on GDP, and pulled GDP growth in Q1 2025 down to -0.3% QOQ. - Going forward we expect to see impacts to inventory management, corporate investment, and consumer outcomes.
+- So far, trade data is the best "hard" data indicator we have that tariffs are affecting behavior: a surge in imports shows that businesses and consumers are pulling forward their purchases to avoid tariffs.
+Higher imports, driven by industrial inputs and consumer goods, are a mathematical drag on GDP, and pulled GDP growth in Q1 2025 down to -0.3% QOQ. - Going forward we expect to see policy impact not just trade, but inventory management, corporate investment, and consumer outcomes.
 Credit spreads are likely to reflect these developments first, followed by corporate earnings.

-The U.S. trade balance in goods has normalized following a surge in in industrial and consumer goods imports
+The U.S. trade balance in goods has plummeted, driven by surges in industrial supply and consumer goods imports